chadburnben/CMSC-315---discussions/unit2_stacks_queues/README.md

   -peek() returns the top value without having to return it.
   -is_empty() checks if the stack contains any of the values.
   -size() returns the values that are stored.
 In my stack implementation, I utilized a Python list to store values.
 Creating a push() operation adds the item to the top, peek() allows you to view the top item, and while pop() removes the most recently added item.
-Additionally, is_empty() checks if the stack contains anything.
+Additionally, the is_empty() operation checks if the stack contains anything.
 The stack represents the activity history so in the example it would be most recent run, swim, bike, or sleep time, which is LIFO.

 ## Queue Implementation